 - Was a 1987 Hermann trophy finalist for College Soccer’s National Player of the Year.

 - Was the 14th overall pick in the 1988 Professional Draft, by the San Diego Sockers.

 - Played professionally for the San Diego Nomads and the Detroit Rockers.

-- Was a TV color commentator in 1992 for the Detroit Rockers on what is now Fox Sports Detroit.
+- TV color commentator in 1992 for the Detroit Rockers on what is now Fox Sports Detroit.

 - Coached at the highest levels of US Soccer, including professional, NCAA Division I, and National Olympic Development programs.